Learning for the Good of It: Responsible Travel through Language Schools in Guatemala

 This community oriented cooperative offers immersion Spanish courses and programs of study to students at all levels; beginner, intermediate and advanced.
 We offer private, one-on-one, instruction in a gorgeous setting overlooking one of the world’s most lovely bodies of water, Lake Atitlán.
 San Pedro is surrounded by lush mountains and three famous dormant volcanoes.
 Courses range from one week to one month or longer.
 Instruction ranges from 3 to 6 hours each day, 5 days a week.
 In addition to learning Spanish from the most experienced teachers in San Pedro, students have the opportunity to live in the home of a local family.

-For a personal look at language learning in Guatemala, see UNDER THE VOLCANOES: LEARNING SPANISH IN GUATEMALA
+For a personal look at language learning in Guatemala, see Guatemala: 4 Weeks of Spanish School

 Find language programs worldwide in our LANGUAGE SCHOOLS DATABASE